x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 ### Configure Calendar Sync availability with Outlook for Android

 Calendar sync enables users to synchronize their Outlook for Android calendar data with the native Android Calendar app.
-This setting allows organizations to control whether calendar sync is available to the work or school account.
+This setting allows organizations to control whether calendar sync is available to the work or school account:

-Organizations have several controls for managing *Sync Calendars* with the work or school account:

 - With Intune App Protection Policies, the setting **Sync policy managed app data with native apps** defines whether *Save Contacts* and *Sync Calendars* are available for use within the work or school account.
 By default, this setting is set to **Allow**.
 If this setting is set to **Block**, both *Save Contacts* and *Sync Calendars* are disabled for the work or school account and their associated App Configuration Policy settings are ignored.
 - When the Intune App Protection Policy setting **Sync policy managed app data with native apps** is set to **Allow**, organizations can also choose to define the availability of *Sync Calendars* through a managed apps App Configuration Policy.
 This allows for feature granularity control from a data protection perspective; for example, organizations can enable *Save Contacts* (by setting **Sync policy managed app data with native apps** to **Allow**) but disable *Sync Calendars* (by setting the **Allow Calendar Sync** setting within a managed apps App Configuration Policy to **Off**).